Jellyyz/Floyd-Steinberg-Dithering-Hardware-Accelerator/Request for Approval.md

 ## Sensor / Actuator Subsystem

-- It will output printer status and data to an LCD.
+- It will output printer battery, file to print, and other diagnostic data to an LCD.
 - HD44780 LCD (https://www.sparkfun.com/datasheets/LCD/HD44780.pdf)
+- Buttons that decide what imaging algorithm to use when processing images.

 ## Power Subsystem

 - Supplies power to the thermal printer.
-- Printer requires 7.5V-9V DC for clear printing, 1.5A
+- Printer requires 7.5V-9V DC for clear printing, 1.5A.
+- If the printer is not executing, the system should not be on.

 # Criterion For Success